About the Malden Sketch Group Updated June 2010

 Cost

 You pay $6 for each session you attend.
-The money pays the models fees and maintains our equipment (model stand, light, etc.) When extra money accumulates it is often donated to the maintenance of the Oak Grove Community Building.
+The money pays the models fees and maintains our equipment (model stand, light, etc.)

 The Schedule